-For Mark, Wellness Means Conscious Choices
+For Mark, Well-being Means Conscious Choices

-It was a beautiful summer night in Pittsburgh years ago, when Mark, interim Head of Core Banking and Pittsburgh Market President, says he made a wellness decision that forever impacted his life—a conscious choice to better his work, life balance.
+It was a beautiful summer night in Pittsburgh years ago, when Mark, interim Head of Core Banking and Pittsburgh Market President, says he made a well-being decision that forever impacted his life—a conscious choice to better his work, life balance.
 He remembers the moment vividly.

 “I was in my early 40s and early in my career.
 My four kids were young and tucked in bed.
 I was sitting in the hot tub with my wife on the patio and we were enjoying a glass of wine.”
 Mark, though, recalls he wasn’t living in the moment.
 “My wife said to me, ‘can I ask you a question?’
 She said, ‘can you tell me where it is that you’re running to?’
 You’re sitting in a hot tub, we have four kids, we never get to be alone, and you’re out in nowhere land thinking about work.
 I just figured at least if I know where you’re running to, I can run there with you.’”